 With Hiatus, you can finally ditch the vortex of unlimited information – without sacrificing your role as an informed, educated, active citizen of the world.
 And you can stop fighting an endless, unwinnable battle of willpower to reclaim your time and focus – because you know everything you need will be delivered to you in a simple, relaxed, respectful weekly e-mail.

-Every week, Hiatus helps hundreds of people stay informed without losing control.
+Every week, Hiatus helps thousands of people stay informed without losing control.

 “I had to stop reading the news.”